LemmyWorld/activitypub-federation-rust/README.md

 <!-- be sure to keep this file in sync with docs/01_intro.md -->

 A high-level framework for [ActivityPub](https://www.w3.org/TR/activitypub/) federation in Rust.
-The goal is to encapsulate all basic functionality, so that developers can easily use the protocol without any prior knowledge.
+It takes care of basic functionality like HTTP Signatures, activity sending, and fetching data from other servers.
+Application developers can focus on the main logic, and treat federation as another form of API.
+There is no restriction to the content being federated: you can implement a microblogging platform, link aggregator, video hosting site or any other type of social media.
+The goal is to encapsulate all basic functionality, so that developers can easily implement federation without any prior knowledge.

+Using this library can help to share core Activitypub logic between different projects, so that the same code doesn't have to be implemented and maintained separately by each project.
+This way improvements can benefit everyone.
+It also encourages the use of effective patterns to make Rust and Activitypub work together.
+All of this has been proven to work in [Lemmy](https://join-lemmy.org/) which uses this library and is the biggest Activitypub project written in Rust.

 The ActivityPub protocol is a decentralized social networking protocol.
 It allows web servers to exchange data using JSON over HTTP.
 Data can be fetched on demand, and also delivered directly to inboxes for live updates.